-Coronavirus Relief for Small Businesses: Seven Ways to Get Help
+Coronavirus Relief for Small Businesses: Six Ways to Get Help

 Millions of businesses across the US are feeling the financial strain of the coronavirus after closing their doors to uphold social distancing practices recommended by the CDC.
-While more consumers follow suit and practice self-isolation to prevent the spread of COVID-19, small businesses face potentially devastating financial challenges.
+Because many consumers have practiced self-isolation in varying degrees since March to curb the spread of COVID-19, this means small businesses face potentially devastating financial challenges.

-While many businesses can stay afloat in the short-term, others will need to take stronger precautions to ensure their survival through this crisis.
-If you’re one of the 30 million small business owners in the US who is worried about the future, or you’re already struggling, there are avenues for financial assistance.
-The seven ideas below aim to offer coronavirus relief for small businesses.
+If you’re one of the 30 million small business owners in the US who is worried about the future, or you’re already struggling to survive, know that there are avenues for financial assistance.
+The six ideas below aim to offer coronavirus relief for small businesses.

 To help combat the financial fallout from the coronavirus, the government is offering special loans for small business owners.
-The U.S. Small Business Administration (SBA) has created a relief plan to help small businesses affected by coronavirus through affordable loan options.
+The U.S. Small Business Administration (SBA) has created a plan to help small businesses affected by coronavirus through affordable loan options.
 The disaster assistance loans for small businesses program will offer interest rates of 3.75% for small businesses without credit available elsewhere, and interest rates of 2.75% for nonprofits.
 The SBA offers long-term repayment options on these loans of up to 30 years.
 Businesses with credit available elsewhere are not eligible for these loans.
+Additionally, the SBA implemented multiple other coronavirus relief options that may apply to your business.
+Be sure to check out their coronavirus relief options to see how they apply to your business.

 2. Leniency from credit card companies